maesi321/dev_container_skeleton_react_fastapi/README.md

 - [React quick start](https://react.dev/learn)
 - [FastAPI quick start](https://fastapi.tiangolo.com/tutorial/)

+## Mental model
+The repo is a mono-repo and consists of following parts:
+- src_backend: complete backend service with code and resources
+- src_frontend: complete frontend service with code and resources
+- docker, .devcontainer: defintion of dev-container workflow
+- docs: space for project documentation (general, frontend, backend, etc)

+The code is mounted via volume into the container.
+The container itself provides a development environment with the required dependency installed.
+When the dev container is started via VS Code the service itself needs to be started manually, the container self runs infinitly as long as IDE is running.

 ## Setup
 - Docker installed -> [Docker homepage](https://www.docker.com/get-started/)
 - (optional) grant Docker more resources to enable smooth development